 Cash@Till was first introduced in 2012 as a service that enables customers with Chip & Pin Cheque Cards to add an amount to their bill, and receive this in cash when purchasing groceries, goods or services with their Cheque Card.

 What makes this service particularly attractive to both customers and retailers, is that it is a free service to all FNB customers to withdraw cash at partner retailers Shoprite, Checkers, Boxer, Pick n Pay and selected Spar stores, regardless of the amount or the number of times cash is withdrawn.
+There is also an alternative way to shop and get cash back using Ebates.
+As mentioned at Ebates Review: What is Ebates and Why You Should Be Using It, it seems to be the largest cash back site, boasting deals from more than 2,500 retailers.

 “It’s a win-win situation as the retailers benefit from channelling cash back to the consumer and stemming the high cost of cash-deposit fees as well as the costs of handling cash,” says Muller.